ImperialCollegeLondon/sharpy/docs/source/content/debug.rst

 * Very different (I'm talking orders of magnitude) stiffnesses between nodes or directions?

-* The UVLM requires a smaller vortex core cutoff?
+* Maybe the UVLM requires a smaller a smaller vortex core cutoff (only for linear UVLM simulations, as the nonlinear uses another vortex core model).

 * Newmark damping is not enough for this case?